accs-uaa/rarefaction-extrapolation/README.md

-# rarefaction-extrapolation
+# Rarefaction-Extrapolation of St. Lawrence Island Flora

-R script for producing rarefaction curve and extrapolating estimated species richness using iNEXT package.
+R script for producing rarefaction curve and extrapolating estimated species richness using iNEXT R package for the Flora of St. Lawrence Island, Alaska.
+This script was developed for the following paper:

+Carlson, M.L., E.J.
+Trammell, T.W.
+Nawrocki, and E. Noongwook.
+2018.
+Additions to the Vascular Plant Flora of St. Lawrence Island, Alaska: New Records, Rare Species, and Phytogeographic Patterns.
+Rhodora.
+120:1-41.

 ## Getting Started